wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-create-windows-clusters-dotnet-sdk.md

 ## Create clusters
 The HDInsight .NET SDK provides .NET client libraries that make it easier to work with HDInsight from a .NET Framework application.
 Follow the instructions below to create a Visual Studio console application and paste the code for creating a cluster.

-The application requires <!-- deleted by customization an Azure resource group, --> and the default storage account.
+The application requires  an Azure resource group,  and the default storage account.
 The [Appendix A](#appx-a-create-dependent-components) provices a PowerShell script to create the dependent components.

 **To create a Visual Studio console application**